 We know that many issues will come along about which many parents in our school may feel strongly.
-Students at Veritas are not; however, allowed to bring literature to school to pass out to other students unless that literature has been pre-approved by the headmaster.
+Students at Veritas are not; however, allowed to bring literature to school to pass out to other students unless that literature has been pre-approved by the Director of Advancement.